 - Some states provide expungement for felony convictions, after a waiting period

 As to records maintained by the judicial branch, the circuits are split as to whether federal courts have the authority to expunge records it maintains.
-The First, Third, Eighth, and Ninth Circuits have held that federal courts do not have jurisdiction to consider expunging criminal records unless there is a claim of unlawful arrest or prosecution.
-The Second, Fourth, Seventh, Tenth and D.C.
+The First, Third, Sixth, Eighth, and Ninth Circuits, and District Courts in the Eleventh Circuit have held that federal courts do not have jurisdiction to consider expunging criminal records unless there is a claim of unlawful arrest or prosecution.
+The Second, Fourth, Fifth, Seventh, Tenth and D.C.
 Circuits have held that federal courts may consider expungement of criminal records for equity reasons.
 These circuits have adopted a balancing test to determine whether judicial records can be expunged: "if the dangers of the unwarranted adverse consequences to the individual outweigh the public interest in maintenance of the records, then expunction is appropriate."
 United States v.
 Flowers, 389 F.3d 737, 739 (7th Cir.
 2004).
 However, these courts rarely grant expungement.
 Gabriel T. Thornton, Case Comment, Criminal Law - First Circuit Holds Federal Courts Lack Jurisdiction to Expunge Criminal Records on Equitable Grounds - United States v.
 Coloian, 480 F.2d 47 (1st Cir.
 2007), cert. denied, 128 S.Ct.
 377 (2007), 41 Suffolk U. L. Rev. 395 (2008).